James Cameron's unrealized projects: Rambo: First Blood Part II

 In 1984, Cameron wrote a first draft under the title First Blood II.
 (Cameron had been recommended by David Giler who did some uncredited script work on the first film.)
 Cameron's script had the same basic structure of the first film but had the character of Rambo's partner before later drafts were written by star Sylvester Stallone.
 Stallone's final draft differed radically from Cameron's initial vision.

 Producers considered that Rambo would have a partner in the rescue mission of POWs.
 The producers allegedly wanted John Travolta to play Rambo's partner, but Stallone vetoed the idea.
 Lee Marvin (who was considered to play Colonel Trautman in the first film) was offered the role of Marshall Murdock, but declined, leading to the role being played by Charles Napier.
 Stallone later recalled: "I think that James Cameron is a brilliant talent, but I thought the politics were important, such as a right-wing stance coming from Trautman and his nemesis, Murdock, contrasted by Rambo's obvious neutrality, which I believe is explained in Rambo's final speech.
 I realize his speech at the end may have caused millions of viewers to burst veins in their eyeballs by rolling them excessively, but the sentiment stated was conveyed to me by many veterans....
 [Also] in his original draft it took nearly 30-40 pages to have any action initiated and Rambo was partnered with a tech-y sidekick.
 So it was more than just politics that were put into the script.
 There was also a simpler story line.
 If James Cameron says anything more than that, then he realizes he's now doing the backstroke badly in a pool of lies."

+Burning Chrome

 Alien Nation

 An earlier draft of the 1988 film Alien Nation was actually written by Cameron in 1987, but his name, however, was not credited in the final cut of the film.
 Rockne S. O'Bannon received solo credit of writing the script, which deviated much from earlier drafts.